PFAS Reporting and Recordkeeping Requirements: What Equipment Manufacturers Need to Know

 [The] reporting standard requires reporting entities to evaluate their current level of knowledge of their manufactured products (including imports), as well as evaluate whether there is additional information that a reasonable person, similarly situated, would be expected to know, possess, or control.
 This standard carries with it an exercise of due diligence, and the information gathering activities that may be necessary for manufacturers to achieve this reporting standard may vary from case-to-case.

-“The final deliverable is that there is going to be a requirement to submit a digital electronic report to the EPA through what they’re calling their Central Data Exchange,” said Schantz.
+“The final deliverable is that there is going to be a requirement to submit a digital electronic report to the EPA through the Central Data Exchange,” said Schantz.
 “This is the platform that they are using to accept all the submissions.
 Now, you can do this in two different forms, and it depends on which form is applicable to you based on the type of product you actually produce.”

 According to Schantz, the two options are: